 top of page

 During our son's toddler years (2-4 years of age), we opted for a part-time nanny and choose to supplement with half days at the nursery.
-Whilst it's fabulous having an amazing nanny and the flexibility, there are also perks to nursery life, as mentioned in my blog Nursery or Nanny: A Guide to Choosing your Childcare Option.
-Our son is an active & sociable toddler, who likes reading, classical music, singing and exploring how things work.
+Whilst it's fabulous having an amazing nanny and the flexibility, there are also perks to nursery life, as mentioned in my article Nursery or Nanny: A Guide to Choosing your Childcare Option.
+Our son was an active & sociable toddler, who likes reading, classical music, singing and exploring how things work.
 Nursery life provides diverse entertainment and activities, a large array of toys, and much social interaction to stimulate and develop a child's interest further.
 We decided that if we chose the nanny option, we would incorporate these aspects into his routine, via external private classes, playgroups and/or joining a private family members club.

 For those who don't know how the private members clubs work, London boasts the widest range of private member's clubs in the world ranging from focus areas such as fine art, wine, emotional and physical well-being, social, creative or simply old school classic gentleman's clubs.
 Each club has it's own niche.
 The benefits of joining are that you get to engage your interests, or be exposed to new interests; meet a group of people sharing the same passions; have a staple place to eat, drink and be merry; and a place to work, if you like.
 This is in exchange for for an fee i ranging from £800 to £6000 per annum.
 My husband and I have both been members of or visited many members clubs in London and certainly see the perks.
 Thankfully most have also evolved beyond their archaic pasts to become more inclusive to women and families.
 As life changes when you have children, so to do the goals of membership alignment.
 In a busy city like London, having a staple place for your child to play or have play dates, is certainly an asset in your childcare arsenal.